RoxxHub/Resnet/README.md

 # Resnet
-This repository/project contains simple code you can use to build a Resnet..
+This repository/project contains simple python code you can use to build a simple Resnet.